Jon Stewart: Authoritarian governments a threat, not comedy

 The 59-year-old Stewart — born Jonathan Stuart Leibowitz — rose to prominence as a standup comic and host of multiple failed talk shows before taking over Comedy Central’s “The Daily Show” in 1999.
 He became a cultural and political force as he trained his satirical eye on politics and an increasingly polarized national media.

-Several of Sunday’s speakers were former “Daily Show” correspondents, including Samantha Bee, Steve Carrell, Stephen Colbert and John Oliver.
+Several of Sunday’s speakers were former “Daily Show” correspondents, including Samantha Bee, Steve Carell, Stephen Colbert and John Oliver.

 Oliver, meanwhile, sent in a video message noting that the real Jon Stewart would never spend “two hours squirming in his seat listening to people tell him how much he means to them.”
 Therefore, Oliver concluded, Stewart must be dead and he proceeded to deliver an extended eulogy.